 Our 120-acre riding center has indoor and outdoor arenas and a cross-country course that serve as venues for competitions and hands-on training.
 Winning 17 national championships since 2001, the College’s IHSA, IDA and ANRC teams offer opportunities for students to gain expertise in hunters, jumpers and dressage.
 Riding is open to all students at Emory & Henry, regardless of their major or level of riding.

 The four-year, 124-hour degree programs offer maximum flexibility with extensive elective hours so that students can enroll in additional equine classes, explore courses in other concentrations, or pursue a double major or minor in complementary fields such as business, creative writing or photography.
-Students may also choose a minor in Equine Studies or in the EAGALA endorsed Equine-Assisted Therapy & Learning program.
+Students may also choose a minor in Equine Studies and pursue a major in alternate program.

 Now under the care of Emory & Henry College, the 120-acre riding center (off I-81, exit 10) has indoor and outdoor arenas and a cross-country course suitable for competitions and hands-on training.